Denoising Large-Scale Image Captioning from Alt-text Data using Content Selection Models: Conclusions

 \section{Conclusions}

-Most image captioning models rely on clean image-caption pairs limiting their ability to scale to large and noisy datasets.
-Our approach denoises learning from such large and diverse web-scaled data with alt-text annotations by sub-selecting content in a dual staged model.
-We experimentally show that this approach improves the captions significantly in human evaluations on out-of-domain test data.
-We also demonstrate the transferability of oversimplified English skeleton words to improve captions in five other languages.
-Additionally, the natural-language interpretable skeleton layer gives us an access to better control and potentially perform human-in-the-loop corrections of model predictions.
-We demonstrate analyses on controlling the length, informativeness and gender specificity of captions.
-We believe that this is a promising approach towards unpaired IC, and semi-automatic interventions to correct or guide the skeletons.
+Scaling image captioning models practically mandates training on noisy and uncurated data available on web.
+Our work presents an approach that denoises learning from such large yet diverse web-scaled data with alt-text annotations by sub-selecting content as intermediate skeletons.
+We experimentally demonstrate that this approach improves the captions significantly in human evaluations on out-of-domain test data by converting meta and story like captions to more visually informative captions.
+We also demonstrate the transferability of English skeleton words to improving captions in five other languages.
+Additionally, the natural-language interpretable skeleton layer gives us a way to better control and perform human-in-the-loop corrections of model predictions.
+We believe that this is a promising direction towards unpaired IC and also has potential for semi-automatic interventions to correct or interact with the skeletons to guide the final captions.

+In this work, our main focus is denoising alt-text captions using skeletons and using them for cross-lingual captioning.
+In future, we plan to explore the effect of denoising in pretraining large multimodal models (BLIP \cite{DBLP:journals/corr/abs-2201-12086}, UNITER \cite{DBLP:conf/eccv/ChenLYK0G0020}, ViLBERT \cite{DBLP:conf/nips/LuBPL19}) as base architectures by automatically cleaning captions, similar to how BLIP has an additional classifier to subselect captions that are not noisy. \textit{Appendix \ref{sec:broader_impact} presents a broader impact of our work.}